aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 #### Lambda Layer Zip Files

-For the Lambda Layers, there are two different approaches we will take to remove these large assets from `aws-cdk-lib`.

-###### Separate npm packages

 Use separate npm packages for each `lambda-layer-X` module, which the CDK CLI will automatically install if not already present in the `node_modules` directory.
 With this solution, customers will not have to figure out when they